Dream Theater Guitarist John Petrucci's Top Three Practice Tips

 2. Divide Your Parts

-"Let's say you're working on a long section of music or a solo," says Petrucci.
+"Let's say you're working on a long section of music or a solo," Petrucci says.
 "It really helps if you break everything down into separate parts instead of looking at it as one long unbroken piece.

 "Chop it up.
 Invariably, there'll be parts you can play better than others.
 So take the parts that are giving you difficulty and work on them, but work on them independent of the other parts.